Learn More About Sailing This Saturday

 The Big Ten Medal of Honor was the first award in intercollegiate athletics to demonstrate support for the educational emphasis placed on athletics.
 It was acclaimed throughout the nation, and in particular by the NCAA "as one of the significant gestures yet made in college sports."
 The Big Ten Medal of Honor was expanded in 1982 to include one female student-athlete from each institution.

-Cross Country State Championship
+Cross Country Results

 State Nordic Ski Results